-As of September 30, 2011, we had one patent granted and one pending in the United States and two pending patent applications pending inside and outside the United States.
-We have also developed and are using trademarks and logos to market and promote our products, including Clearfield[®], Clearview[®], FieldSmart[®] and CraftSmart[®].
+As of September 30, 2012, we had three patents granted and one pending in the United States and four pending patent applications pending inside and outside the United States.
+We have also developed and are using trademarks and logos to market and promote our products, including Clearfield®, Clearview®, FieldSmart® and CraftSmart®.